hermangroup/docs/introduction/information.rst

   should be displayed in a given social wallet, for example.

 Spork
-  The Dash development team created a mechanism known as a ":ref:`spork
+  The Historia development team created a mechanism known as a ":ref:`spork
   <sporks>`" by which updated code is released to the network, but not
   immediately made active (or “enforced”).
 Communication is sent out to users informing them of the change and the need for them to update